Updated: Aug 20

 Prepare for Tedious Remote Center Set-Up: If you choose to set up a remote center, be ready to invest.
 It requires time, investment, culture awareness, team setup, hiring pipeline, cross-team training, collaboration process, operational setup, infrastructure design, regulatory considerations, travel budget, regular alignment, local leadership, and clear ownership.

-Choose the Location, Language, and Culture Wisely: These are critical to success as they impact collaboration and ability to execute.
-Culture matters and motivation can be significantly different between them.
-For example, if you are a French company, it would not be of value to choose a location in India where the primary language is English and minimal cultural overlap.
-If you are an American company and choose a Russian provider, consider the travel visa challenges, language limitations impacting collaboration and non-existent time zones overlap.
-Unless those teams are fully independent and require no collaboration, then your risk may be lower.
+Choose the Location, Language, and Culture Wisely: These are critical to success as they impact collaboration and the ability to execute.
+Culture matters, and motivation can be significantly different between them.
+For example, if you are a French company, it would not be of value to choose a location in India where the primary language is English, and there is minimal cultural overlap.
+If you are an American company and choose a Russian provider, consider the travel visa challenges, language limitations impacting collaboration, and non-existent time zones overlap.
+Your risk may be lower if those teams are fully independent and require no collaboration.
 The general rule of thumb is to prioritize proximity in all three aspects over costs.

-Explore Regulatory Considerations First: Understanding your infrastructure, data security and industry requirements (e.g. HIPAA, SOX, PCI DSS) needs are important upfront to avoid costly changes or fines down the line.
-Some geographies may not be approved for certain regulations and hosting.
+Explore Regulatory Considerations First: Understanding your infrastructure, data security, and industry requirements (e.g., HIPAA, SOX, PCI DSS) needs are important upfront to avoid costly changes or fines down the line.
+Some geographies may not be approved for specific regulations and hosting.

 About the Author